Dave Dickenson: Coaching career

+Assistant coach

 On May 1, 2009, Dickenson made the transition from player to coach, joining the Calgary Stampeders as an offensive assistant coach.
-He was responsible for coaching the running backs but was involved in other areas of the offence.
+He was responsible for coaching the running backs but was also involved in other areas of the offence.
+In 2010, Dickenson became Calgary's quarterbacks coach, called the offensive plays on game days, and was heavily involved in game planning.

 On December 9, 2010, he was promoted from quarterbacks coach to offensive coordinator.
+In 2012, Calgary went to the Grey Cup, but lost to Toronto 35–22.
+The team's offence was led by Canadian running back, Jon Cornish, who rushed for 1,457 yards and was named the CFL's Most Outstanding Canadian.
+In 2013, Calgary finished with a league-best 14–4 record.
+Cornish rushed for 1,813 yards, and was named the CFL's Top Canadian and the CFL's Most Outstanding Player.
+Calgary won games with three different starting quarterbacks: Drew Tate, Kevin Glenn, and Bo Levi Mitchell.
+The Stampeders would go on to lose the West Final at home 35–13 to the Saskatchewan Roughriders.

+Prior to the 2014 season, Calgary signed Dickenson to a three-year contract extension as offensive coordinator and added assistant head coach to his title.
+That year, Calgary won the Grey Cup 20–16 over Hamilton.
+The team accomplished this with Mitchell in his first-year as full-time starting quarterback.
+Mitchell won the Grey Cup MVP award.

 On December 3, 2014, Calgary Stampeders general manager and head coach John Hufnagel announced that he would hand over the head coaching duties to Dickenson for the 2016 season.
+Dickenson retained the titles of Assistant Head Coach and Offensive Coordinator for the 2015 season.

+Head coach

-Dickenson led the team to a franchise record for points in a season with a 15-2-1 record in 2016.
+Dickenson led Calgary to a franchise record for points in a season with a 15-2-1 record in 2016.
 The Stampeders were also unbeaten over a 16-game stretch, which was a single-season league record.
 He also became the first rookie head coach in the Canadian Football League to win 14 games and also had the second highest point total in league history (one behind the 1989 Edmonton Eskimos).
-The team also finished with a perfect 9-0 home record, which was the third such instance in team history.
+The team also finished with a perfect 9–0 home record, which was the third such instance in team history.
 Because of all his success Dickenson won the Annis Stukus Trophy for coach of the year.
-On January 20, 2017 Dickenson and the Stampeders agreed to a 3-year contract extension through the 2020 CFL season.
-He won his first Grey Cup as a head coach in 2018 following the team's victory in the 106th Grey Cup game.
+On January 20, 2017, Dickenson and the Stampeders agreed to a 3-year contract extension through the 2020 CFL season.

+Calgary was defeated in the 2016 and 2017 Grey Cup games.
+Dickenson won his first Grey Cup as a head coach in 2018 following the team's victory in the 106th Grey Cup game.

 On December 12, 2022, it was announced that Dickenson had been named the team's general manager in addition to retaining his head coaching duties.

 Head coaching record

+Personal life

+Dickenson became a Canadian citizen on April 30, 2024.